marinels/marinels.github.io/presentations/git-intro/slides/stashing-and-resetting.md

 ##  Stashing and Resetting

 * <!-- .element: class="fragment" --> Stashing is a mechanism of saving your changes (locally) without making a commit
-* <!-- .element: class="fragment" --> Resetting is a mechanism of moving around the commit chain
+* <!-- .element: class="fragment" --> Resetting is a mechanism of moving around the graph to a different snapshot

 ---